Be happy, because you have uncovered more treasure from The Vault!

 Saying yes the first few times takes effort because you are relinquishing control.
 However, each Yes in the chain becomes easier.
 Agreeing to give a talk took time and effort.
 Joining a celebrity billionaire for a drink was a lot easier.
 A chain of agreements almost always leads to a profitable situation.

-Say ‘Yes’ more… no matter how much that spoils your life.
+Say ‘Yes’ more… no matter how much that spoils your present course in life.
 It’s only then you can fully appreciate the power of saying No…